uniblockchain/mobile-authedmine/README.md

 AuthedMine is usually disabled for mobile browsers; however, this script enables the more heavily throttled use of AuthedMine on mobile browsers.

+> [Mobile AuthedMine is now available on Product Hunt]

 ## Normal [AuthedMine Monero Miner]

 ```html